The genuine BTTray.exe file is a software component of Broadcom Bluetooth by Broadcom.

 External information from Paul Collins:

-Important: Some malware camouflages itself as BTTray.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as BTTray.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example W32.Virut.CF (detected by Symantec), and PE_VIRUX.O (detected by TrendMicro).
 Therefore, you should check the BTTray.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.